LightningJukeboxBot/LightningJukeboxBot/README.md

 This software is still in development and very much alpha.
-Use and intgeract with it at your own risk.
+Use and interact with it at your own risk.
 There are still bugs and things will probably go awry sometimes.

 # A Bitcoin enabled Jukebox
 *Please consider donating some sats to [our Geyser.fund](https://geyser.fund/project/jukeboxbot), thank you!*